savethebeesandseeds/opencv_mingw/README.md

       -DCMAKE_TOOLCHAIN_FILE=/external/opencv/mingw64_toolchain.cmake \
       /external/opencv

+> make -j$(nproc)

-> make -j4
+> make install

 ### Compile the test .exe code to run on Windows

 > cd /src

-> make test
+> make test64

-On windows go to /choose/any/path and you'll see the test.exe, that you can no run with double click.
+On windows go to /path/to/project and you'll see the test.exe, that you can no run with double click.